 It is the ACD's intention that derivatives and forward transactions will only be used for Efficient Portfolio Management.
-However, if the Company were to consider using derivatives and forward transactions for investment purposes then a 60 day notice would have to be issued to Shareholders.
+The Company may use derivatives and forward transactions for investment purposes on the giving of 60 days' notice to Shareholders.
 The use of derivatives for investment purposes may alter the risk profile of the Company.